for Students without Disabilities

 Legally, parents are responsible to make sure children between the ages of 7 and 18 attend public school unless exempt.
 The only way you can be legally exempt is by following the proper procedures.
 If you do not obtain a homeschool exemption, your child is considered truant.
 Violation of ORS 330.035 is a Class C violation with a fine of up to $150.
 In addition, some judges have considered home education as “educational neglect” and removed children from their homes for “child abuse.”

 From a religious freedoms standpoint, there are godly men who believe that noncompliance on the grounds of first amendment rights has a good chance of being upheld in court.
-A family who chooses not to comply for religious reasons should review the information dealing with the Home School Legal Defense Association.
+A family who chooses not to comply for religious reasons should review the information provided by the Home School Legal Defense Association.

 Thanks to the 1999 law, home educators have more freedom to homeschool without government intrusion.
 OCEANetwork worked hard to obtain homeschool freedom in Oregon and continues to monitor the homeschool laws to protect that freedom.
 You can help, too, by becoming an OCEANetwork Supporting Family and signing up to receive OCEANetwork Alerts via email.